MarkMuranov/ECE-141A-Assignment-3/README.md

 so here are some structures/patterns people use to create such models.

 For something as dynamic and flexible as JSON, we need to build some sort of "graph".
-This graph will need to store key-value pairs, where the values can be any of the 7 types described earlier.
+This graph will need to store key-value pairs, where the values can be any of the 6 (or 7, if we split `number` into `long` and `double`) types described earlier.

 Each of these key-value pairs can be considered a "node" in our graph.
 To paint a clearer picture of what I mean, let's take a look at the following example JSON: